kunlei/klian-site-hugo/content/page/book-list.md

 17. China's economy
 18. The end of white christian America (reading)
 19. Addiction, procrastination and laziness (reading)
-20. Too much and never enough (reading)
+20. Too much and never enough
+21. Bookdown: Authoring Books and Technical Documents with R Markdown
+22. Can Asians think

 ### 2019